All about OVO Gives Back - How we’re lending a hand to 4 great local charities

 “There’s a real giving spirit at OVO and our employees are always keen to getting stuck in with supporting local causes.
 Whether they’re fundraising with events like with our Sleep Out, or teaching local children, as we do with our CoderDojo coding sessions, the generosity I see in the team around me is inspiring.
 OVO Gives Back will go beyond the great things our people are already doing, and support volunteering all year round.”

-You can read about in it detail in this ‘What is OVO Gives Back?’ article, but in summary, we’ll spend the next year supporting four local charities that work in one of OVO Foundation’s focus areas: education; youth poverty; and energy and the environment.
-And OVO employees have been at the heart of deciding our charities for 2016/17...
+You can read about in it detail in this ‘What is OVO Gives Back?’ article, but in summary, each year we're supporting four local charities that work in one of OVO Foundation’s focus areas: education; youth poverty; and energy and the environment.
+And OVO employees are at the heart of deciding our charities ...

 With so many good causes in need of our support, time and funding, we wanted our employees’ local knowledge, ideas and community connections to shine through.
-After all, our people will be the ones getting hands on and helping out, so we wanted to tap into their passions we know that many employees already volunteer for good causes outside of work.
+After all, our people are the ones getting hands on and helping out, so we want to tap into their passions we know that many employees already volunteer for good causes outside of work.

-As well as the opportunity to nominate charities they feel passionate about, OVO employees also made the final selection – from a shortlist of 12, over 500 people voted for the projects they wanted support.
+As well as the opportunity to nominate charities they feel passionate about, OVO employees also make the final selection – from a shortlist of 12, over 500 people voted in the first year for the projects they wanted support.

-And as well as a financial support our charities will also enjoy lots of hands on help from an army of OVO volunteers.
-What’s more, for every day our people give up to do good using their holiday leave, OVO Energy will give a second volunteering day at full pay.
+And as well as a financial support our charities also enjoy lots of hands on help from an army of OVO volunteers.
+What’s more, for every day our people give up to do good using their holiday leave, OVO Energy gives a second volunteering day at full pay.

 This is because, as an organisation, OVO really believes in the power of volunteering to do us all good.
 And we’re not alone – a research review published in BMC Public Health showed that people who volunteer have a 22% lower mortality rate than those who don’t!

 So without further ado, let’s meet the OVO Gives Back charities for 2016 / 2017...